 Upgrade of Vapor configuration

-The application has been developed during EGI-inspire and was deployed partially at I3S in Nice.
-Therefore, a part of the work was to migrate it and deploy at CCIN2P3 to be integrated with the operations portal.
+The application has been developed during the EGI-InSPIRE project and was deployed partially at I3S in Nice.
+Therefore, a part of the work was to migrate it at CCIN2P3 to be integrated with the operations portal;

-During this phase we have also upgrade the configuration of Lavoisier to be compliant with last version.
+During this phase we have also upgraded the configuration of Lavoisier to be compliant with last version.

 Update of the Glue Schema

-‘Translation’ of the queries from Glue1.3 to Glue2.
+‘Translation’ of the queries from Glue1.3 to Glue2;

-Review of the architecture in order to improve performances and to extend a part of the application to all VOs (currently restricted to a subset of VOs: biomed, compchem, enmr.eu, vlemed, shiwa-workflow.eu, see, sagrid, vo.france-grilles.fr ).
+Reviewed the architecture to improve performances and to extend a part of the application to all VOs (currently restricted to a subset of VOs: biomed, compchem, enmr.eu, vlemed, shiwa-workflow.eu, see, sagrid, vo.france-grilles.fr ).

 Capture Cloud Resources

-Extension of the capture of the resources to the cloud resources.
+Included new functionality to capture cloud resources;

 The cloud resources are now visible into the resource browser.